yoe/SReview/README.md

-# Sreview
+# SReview

-This is sreview, a video review system.
+This SReview, a video review system.
 It takes input files, stores their lengths in a database, combines those lengths and their starttime with a schedule it has of an event to see which talks are fully recorded, and creates a preview.
 After that, magic happens, and eventually a fully transcoded quality video rolls out of the system.

-Note that sreview is currently in beta state.
-I haven't tested everything yet, but hopefully I'll be using it fairly soon in production.
+Note that while SReview has been used in production for [FOSDEM 2017](https://fosdem.org/2017), it is still *very* rough around the edges.

 ## States

-Sreview is fairly minimalistic; it tries to assume as little as possible about video workflow.
+SReview is fairly minimalistic; it tries to assume as little as possible about video workflow.
 There is, however, a state machine that you should be aware of: